Who Has the Right of Way in Florida?

 Sharing the Road

-Florida’s right-of-way laws are essential so we can all share the road in a safe and efficient way.
+The right-of-way laws in Florida are essential so we can all share the road in a safe and efficient way.

 Bicyclists are legally defined as a vehicle in Florida and have all the privileges, rights, and responsibilities of a motor vehicle on the roads.
 But bicyclists can also choose to use sidewalks and crosswalks.
 When a bicycle is on the sidewalk or in a crosswalk, vehicles must treat them as pedestrians.